abhayrokkam/replicating-vit/README.md

 ### 2.1.
 Creating Patches

-- Chop the image into `n` number of patches.
-This will be `num_patches`.
+- The image is divided into `num_patches` pieces.

-- The height and width of each patch will be `p`.
-This will be `patch_size`.
+- The height and width of each patch is determined by the `patch_size`.

 - Example:

-    - An image of size `224 x 224` with `3` color channels will be of size `(3, 224, 224)`.
+For an image of size `(3, 224, 224)` where 3 is the number of color channels:

+  - Patch size: `(16, 16)`.

-    - Each patch is of size `(16, 16)`.
-So, `patch_size = (16, 16)`.
-The number of chops along the height is `224 / 16 = 14`, and similarly, along the width, it is also `224 / 16 = 14`.
+  - Patches along height and width: `224 / 16 = 14`.

-    - Having 14 pieces along height and 14 pieces along width makes the `num_patches = 14 * 14 = 196`.
+  - Total number of patches: `14 * 14 = 196`.

   - We have `196` pieces of data for our encoder.
 Each patch of the image is treated sperately while feeding it to the encoder.

 ---

 ### 2.2.
 Patch Embeddings

-- We have `num_patches` number of patches.
-Each patch is a piece of an image.
+- Each patch is flattened and projected into a vector of `embed_dims` dimensions using a linear layer.

-- These patches will have the size of a fixed size.
-This will be flattened and embedded into `d` number of dimensions.
-This will be `embed_dims`.

 - Each patch is treated serperately.
 The dependencies and patterns across all the patches is learnt by the multi-head self attention layer in the encoder block (will be discussed later).

 - Example:

-    - Each patch is of the size `16 x 16`.
+  - Each patch of size `(16, 16)` will be flattened to the size of `16 * 16 = 256`.

-    - This data will be projected (embedded) into `embed_dims` number of dimensions.
-Let us take `embed_dims = 768`.

-    - Each patch will be turned to a linear vector which has the size of `768`.
-Total number of patches will be `196`.
+  - Each flattened patch will be embedded to `embed_dims = 768` number of dimensions.

-    - The output will be of size `(768, 196)` which will be reshaped for better readability.

-    - After reshaping it will be of size `(196, 768)` which shows that there are `196` patches of data with each patch having `768` dimensions.
+  - With `196` patches, the output the patch embeddings section will be `(196, 768)`.

 #### 2.2.1.
 Hybrid architecture